Bl4omArchie/Data-structure-library/README.md

 int insert_data_head(DoublyLinkedList *linked_list, uint64_t data);
 int insert_data_tail(DoublyLinkedList *linked_list, uint64_t data);
 ```
 In the header file of my project, you can find further details about each prototypes.

+### Parallelization

+Adding two linked list to each other is cool but adding them in parallel is cooler.
+So let's do this.

 # Sources